 - Line breaks and spaces are also useful to pay attention to.
 Eliminating the unnecessary ones reduces the message size.

-If in doubt, you can also contact Emarsys Support and ask our Web Production department to review and optimize your code for you.
+If in doubt, you can also contact Client Support Manager and ask our Web Production department to review and optimize your code for you.

 With a multipart/MIME message, both an HTML and a text version of the email are sent at the same time.
 It is important to send multipart messages with both content types because: